YatinChaudhary/NCLM/README.md

 ## About

-	This code consists of the implementations for the models proposed in the paper submitted: "Explainable and Discourse Topic-aware Neural Language Understanding"
+This code consists of the implementations of NCLM framework proposed in the paper titled: "Explainable and Discourse Topic-aware Neural Language Understanding" **accepted at ICML 2020 Conference**

 This code uses https://github.com/jhlau/topic_interpretability.git [1] github repository for topic coherence computations.

 ## Requirements